MeRT Tinnitus Treatment

 MeRT is a well-tolerated and highly effective treatment for tinnitus.
 MeRT combines rTMS, an FDA-cleared treatment, with qEEG and EKG recordings to tailor treatments to each individual’s unique brain pattern.

-Given recent implication of neurons in the pathophysiology of tinnitus, MeRT begins by mapping brain activity and identifying areas that may not be communicating effectively in people with tinnitus.
+Given the implication of neurons in the pathophysiology of tinnitus, MeRT begins by mapping brain activity and identifying areas that may not be communicating effectively in people with tinnitus.
 With personalized protocols, MeRT nurtures, optimizes and improves synchronicity in those areas of the brain.

 By synchronizing the neural communication, MeRT reduces the pitch, volume and intensity of tinnitus for improved quality of life.
 Using MeRT to treat tinnitus might also result in other clinical benefits including improved mood, attention, cognition and auditory processing.

 During MeRT treatment, patients recline in a treatment chair.
 A TMS magnet is positioned over the patient’s head to deliver an individualized protocol of gentle pulses to specific areas of the brain.
 Patients report that the pulses feel like taps on the head.
 Each treatment session lasts about 40 minutes, after which patients can immediately return back to their daily routines, including work and school.